Oxsomi/core3/docs/oiSH.md

 - Acceleration structures: 16 per binary.
 Due to Intel not supporting more.

+## Quirks between DXIL and SPIRV

+When combining DXIL and SPIRV binaries and/or switching binary type, there are a few quirks that are important to know:

+- In DXIL, registers and elements in buffers all get flattened to a 1D array, even if they were from a 2D array.
+The array is effectively flattened.
+Combining a SPIRV input with a DXIL input will unflatten this array (since SPIRV maintains this info).
+- In DXIL, samplers and textures are always separated, there exist no combined samplers.
+As such, they will be presented as two separate registers.
+When SPIRV is combined or used, it will merge the texture by name into a combined sampler.
+In this case, the sampler itself will not exist for SPIRV (only the texture ala combined sampler) but will for DXIL.
+In a DXIL+SPIRV merged binary, the texture is marked as combined sampler: ESHRegisterType_IsCombinedSampler.
+- SPIRV has the concept of subpass inputs, but DXIL doesn't.
+This means the bindings of input attachments should only be valid for SPIRV.

 ## Changelog

 0.1: Old ocore1 specification.
 Represented multiple shaders and had too much reflection information that is now irrelevant.

 1.2: Basic format specification.
 Added support for various extensions, stages and binary types.
 Maps closer to real binary formats.

 1.2(.1): No major bump, because no oiSH files exist in the wild yet.
 Made extensions per stage, made file format more efficient, now allowing multiple binaries to exist allowing 1 compile for all entries even for non lib formats.
 Added uniforms.
 Also swapped binaries and stages.
 Added include files (relative paths) and CRC32Cs for dirty checking.
 Also added a better language spec about what is legal to be contained in a oiSH file (SPIRV and DXIL subsets).
+Various extensions and abilities to use HLSL or GLSL specific features for all backends.